-If there is someone else you know who might be able to help – get him involved!
+If there are people you know who might be able to help – get them involved!

 It takes a lot of courage to try and conduct business in a language that’s not one’s own.
 Make sure that you treat this customer with the respect they deserve!

 “Don’t be too hasty to assume it’s the other person who has the communications problem!” – Shaun Belding customer service keynote